NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **HVAC: Cooling System**

 The type and efficiency of the cooling system.
-Use 'none' if there is no cooling system or if there is a heat pump serving a cooling load.
+Use 'None' if there is no cooling system or if there is a heat pump serving a cooling load.

 - **Name:** ``hvac_cooling_system``
 - **Type:** ``Choice``